 - Thoroughly cleaning your infant's gums after each feeding with a water-soaked infant cloth.
 This stimulates the gum tissue and removes food.

-- Teaching your child at age 3 about proper brushing techniques with a small, soft-bristled toothbrush and a pea-sized amount of fluoridated toothpaste and later teaching them brushing and gentle flossing until 7 or 8 years old.
+- Teaching your kid at age 3 about proper brushing techniques with a small, soft-bristled toothbrush and a pea-sized amount of fluoridated toothpaste and later teaching them brushing and gentle flossing until 7 or 8 years old.

-- Regular visits with their dentist to check for cavities in the primary teeth and for possible developmental problems.
+- Regular visits with their pediatric dentist to check for cavities in the primary teeth and for possible developmental problems.

-- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like 'pain' or 'hurt,' since this may instill the possibility of pain in the child's thought process.
+- Encouraging your child to discuss any fears they may have about oral health visits, but not mentioning words like 'pain' or 'hurt,' since this may instill the possibility of pain in your child's thought process.